Peter Jackson seems to confirm Harvey Weinstein blacklisted actresses

 "Just seeing this after I awoke, I burst out crying," Sorvino tweeted.
 "There it is, confirmation that Harvey Weinstein derailed my career, something I suspected but was unsure.
 Thank you Peter Jackson for being honest.
 I'm just heartsick."

-In a statement provided to NBC News, a spokesperson for Weinstein said the producer "has nothing but the utmost respect for Peter Jackson," adding that Miramax, the company he co-founded with his brother, Bob, "had no input into the casting whatsoever."
+In a statement provided to NBC News, a spokesperson for Weinstein said the producer "has nothing but the utmost respect for Peter Jackson," adding that Miramax "had no input into the casting whatsoever."

 "Secondly, until Ashley Judd wrote a piece for Variety two years ago, no one at the company knew that she had a complaint and she was cast in two other films by Mr. Weinstein ... and Mira Sorvino was always considered for other films as well," the spokesperson said.
 (Judd had supporting roles in 2002's "Frida" and 2009's "Crossing Over.")